inconvergent/cl-veq/DOCS.md

 #### LST

 ```
-wrap (values ..) in (list ..).
+get all values in body as a list.
-almost like multuple-values-list, except it handles multuple arguments.
+almost like multuple-values-list, except it handles multiple arguments.

  ; VEQ:LST
  ;   [symbol]